Technology drives creativity and quicker, more cost-effective projects. A step change for our industry.

 Childcare Works recognises that holiday activities and food can significantly improve children’s lives.
 We see the programme as a vehicle for helping children and their families towards happier and healthier lives.

-Through the programme we support the provision of food education, sports and enriching activities, safeguarding, disability and inclusion, childcare and childhood development, data analysis and programme management.
-Our role includes specialist advice, one-to-one meetings, regional knowledge-sharing cluster meetings and training events.
+Through the programme we provide support to local authorities in food education, sports and enriching activities, safeguarding, disability and inclusion, childcare and childhood development, data analysis and programme management.
+Our role includes specialist advice, one-to-one meetings, regional knowledge-sharing cluster meetings, and training events.
 We have established an online community, Knowledge Hub which is facilitating knowledge sharing, effective practice and local authority peer support.

-The programme kicked off in 2018.
-The COVID-19 pandemic accelerated our investment in technology and this enabled us to virtually meet local authority staff and maintain high levels of online support.
+Childcare Works started delivering the national support contract in 2021.
+During the COVID-19 pandemic we accelerated our investment in technology and this enabled us to virtually meet local authority staff and maintain high levels of online support.
 We also used IT to share information and collate data through online surveys, helping track the programme’s impact and report it to the DfE.

 We work collaboratively with individual local authorities monitoring planning and delivery progress, sharing information to connect local authorities, and sharing best practice.
 This helps us work collaboratively towards solutions to shared problems, organise meetings to enable peer support, and structure training.